kr1viah/malilib-api/README.md

 * MinecraftClient
 * DrawContext
 * Screen
-* MinecraftVersion

-Despite only being for fabric, does not rely on any of fabrics stuff (neither fabric loader, nor fabric api.
+Despite only being for fabric, does not rely on any of fabrics stuff (neither fabric loader, nor fabric api).

 Soon:
  - other versions